 - Weaving yarn through your stitches isn’t a new idea, and I wasn’t the first to come up with it.
 It’s been awhile since I first learned about the idea, but I think I first discovered it in some of the old Mon Tricot stitch dictionaries and manuals.
 The Mon Tricot Special Knit and Crochet book refers to this technique as “horizontal weaving.”

 - There are other ways to approach woven crochet as well.
-There was also an entire book devoted to woven crochet, which I believe was a Mon Tricot publication.
-I can’t remember the exact name of it, and can’t find any copies for sale online at the moment.
+There was also an entire book devoted to woven crochet, which is a Mon Tricot publication called Learn and Perfect Woven Crochet.
 I used to own a copy of the book, but sold it because I thought it was rather boring.
 In hindsight I wish I had it back because I’d love to revisit the projects included in the book.

 - Crochet Master Class is another great resource for learning about woven crochet.
 The book covers many different topics, but the relevant article and pattern given in the book are by Jenny King.